 The fourth and last session, for the album and for EMI altogether.

-Someday (You'll Want Me To Want You) : The late country singer, Patsy Cline, had a posthumous hit in 1964 with this 20-year-old song.
-Gene probably heard it because there are distant country overtones in his version, notably due to Tim Bates's guitar picking, but the celeste solo and Vincent's delicate singing put it in a different bag which ultimately belongs to only him.
+Someday (You'll Want Me To Want You) : Ricky Nelson had recorded a great version of this 20-year-old song on his second Imperial album.
+The late country singer, Patsy Cline, had a posthumous hit with it in 1964.
+Gene probably had heard both of them because there are distant country overtones in his version, notably due to Tim Bates's guitar picking, but the celeste solo and Vincent's delicate singing put it in a different bag which ultimately belongs to only him.

 Baby Blue : Since he had redone 'Be Bop A Lula' two years ago, it was best to try another Blue Caps-era classic.
 'Baby Blue', co-written by Gene and bassist Bobby Jones, proved to be a well conceived choice.
 The new recording retained the bluesy feel, even more so with the sax and organ replacing the backing voices of Peek and Facenda on the original.
 The guitar break, though excellent, could not equal Johnny Meeks's but the whole thing was more than satisfying.

 Susie Q : They ended on a high note with a good cover of Dale Hawkins's calling card from 1957 (Checker 863).
 The Rolling Stones had cut it on their second album that same year.